-Figure 21 provides the business process framework for developing the IT functional requirements for purchasers of care with a focus on health insurance programs.
+Figure 21 provides a business process framework for purchasers of healthcare services with a focus on health insurance programs.
+The framework is merely a way to organize business processes by the major functions that a health insurer or purchaser performs.
 The Joint Learning Network has developed a business process for key functional areas of health insurance information systems, including claims processing.
-Since the medical audit function needs to be integrated with the enterprise architecture, it is vital to develop a business process matrix for medical audit systems for the health insurance information system.
-Medical audit systems will require information from the claims processing function, financial management function, and other key functions.
-The toolkit has built upon the framework and business process developed by the JLN IT collaborative.
+Medical audit systems should be integrated or built into health insurance information systems because medical audit systems require information from the claims processing function, financial management function and other key functions.